jeremytammik/tbc/a/1909_forge_paint_shoot.md

 **Question:** lol...
 I wish it was "simply".
 Haha!
 I have been trying to figure out how to get the bottom column corners with little success...
-I have seen your blog about finding the bottom of walls and top of sloped walls but cant find anything on bottom of columns.
+I have seen your blog about finding the bottom of walls and top of sloped walls but can't find anything on bottom of columns.
-Also, once i get the points, where do i place them so it generates multiple rays?
+Also, once I get the points, where do I place them so it generates multiple rays?

 **Answer:** There are ever so many different ways.